Royal family says Harry, Meghan racism charges ‘concerning’

 The interview, conducted by Oprah Winfrey and which aired Sunday night in the U.S. and a day later in Britain, has divided people around the world.
 While many say the allegations demonstrate the need for change inside a palace that hasn’t kept pace with the #MeToo and Black Lives Matter movements, others have criticized Harry and Meghan for dropping their bombshell while Harry’s 99-year-old grandfather, Prince Philip, remains hospitalized in London after a heart procedure.

-Anna Whitelock, a professor of history and director of the Centre for the Study of the History of the Monarchy at Royal Holloway, University of London, said the palace’s brief message was an effort to quiet the controversy.
+Anna Whitelock, a professor of history and director of the Centre for the Study of Modern Monarchy at Royal Holloway, University of London, said the palace’s brief message was an effort to quiet the controversy.

 “It’s not very long, but it’s very precise and it has a clear intent — and that is to close this down as a family matter; to make clear that this is clearly a family in crisis, that there’s family issues to sort out, but to separate this very clearly from any criticism or discussion about the institution of monarchy itself,” she told The Associated Press.
 “And I think time will tell whether that’s a distinction that the public will accept.”

-Note: This story has been corrected to show that the name of center is Centre for the Study of Modern Monarchy, not Centre for the Study of the History of the Monarchy.